drkennetz/slackgpt/example/walkthrough.md

 ![messages post](./messages_post.png)

 15. Finally, we need to collect our 2 tokens.
-Scroll up the OAuth page, and click "Install to Workspace".
+Scroll up and click the OAuth page, find and click "Install to Workspace".
 If you are an admin, this will happen automatically.
 If not, it will send a request.

 ![admin view](./admin_view.png)